Build a User Management App with SolidJS

 Every Supabase project is configured with Storage for managing large files like photos and videos.

-And then we can add the widget to the Account page:
+And then add the widget to the Account page: